 Inadequate Security

 Venues like bars, stadiums, or amusement parks might have negligent security practices that fail to prevent harm to guests.
-For example, a concert venue can be liable if it provides insufficient security and a guest sustains injuries in a violent altercation.
+For example, a concert venue can be liable if it provides inadequate security and a guest sustains injuries in a violent altercation.

 Toxic Exposure